 3D printing allows for products to be created on-demand, which means that companies can experiment with more designs without needing a large investment.

 Reshoring has been somewhat of an unexpected trend in recent years and has been affected by a variety of factors.
-Much of this is driven by more active economies across the world, which has increased the cost of operations in many countries, which has increased wages.
+Much of this is driven by more active economies across the world, which has increased the cost of operations in many countries which has increased wages.

-In countries which still have relatively low wages, key infrastructure often isn’t in place, which provides several challenges.
+In countries that still have relatively low wages, key infrastructure often isn’t in place, which provides several challenges.
 Alongside this is increased transportation costs, which have encouraged companies to bring many of their operations back to the United States.